lpsinger/userguide/content.rst

 .. _update:

-An **Update GCN Notice** is issued whenever further analysis leads to improved estimates of the sky localization, significance, or classification.
+An **Update Notice** is issued whenever further analysis leads to improved estimates of the sky localization, significance, or classification.
 There may be multiple updates for a given event, and updates may be issued hours, days, or even weeks after the event.

 .. _retraction:

-Lastly, a **Retraction GCN Notice** is issued if the candidate is rejected as a result of vetting by human instrument scientists and data analysts.
+Lastly, a **Retraction Notice** is issued if the candidate is rejected as a result of vetting by human instrument scientists and data analysts.
 A retraction indicates that the candidate has been withdrawn because it is probably not astrophysical.

-All types of GCN Notices *except for Retraction notices* contain the following information, which are described in further detail below:
+All types of Notices *except for Retraction notices* contain the following information, which are described in further detail below:

 * Name_: a unique identifier for the candidate